qcif-training/LinearRegressionR/_episodes/02-Correlation.md

 ### Coefficient of determination

-Pearson's _r_ can be squared to give us _r<sup>2</sup>_, the coefficient of determination, which indicates the proportion of variability in one of the variables that can be accounted for by the variability in the second variable.
+Pearson's $$r$$ can be squared to give us $$r^2$$, the coefficient of determination, which indicates the proportion of variability in one of the variables that can be accounted for by the variability in the second variable.

-For example, the if two variables X and Y have a Pearson’s correlation coefficient of _r_ = -0.7, then the coefficient of determination is _r<sup>2</sup>_ = 0.49.
+For example, the if two variables X and Y have a Pearson’s correlation coefficient of _r_ = -0.7, then the coefficient of determination is $$r^2$$ = 0.49.
 Thus, 49% of the variability in variable X is determined by the variability of variable Y.

 ## Visualising Relationships